 1. Understanding Material Costs

 Materials vary significantly in cost.
 Some metals are more expensive due to their properties, availability, and demand.
-Therefore, understanding the cost of the material you plan to use for your part is vital.
+Therefore, understanding the price of the material you plan to use for your part is vital.
 If the material’s properties are not critical for the part’s function, you might consider opting for a cheaper alternative.

 2. Material Performance vs Cost